CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

    :target: ../_static/change-password.png
    :alt: Change password

-Pass that link to the user to let him set a new password for an account.
+Pass that link to the user to let them set a new password for an account.

 Create a new group
 ~~~~~~~~~~~~~~~~~~